dagraham/etm-dgraham/README.md

                     @j job D

             `job A` has no prerequisites but is a prerequisite for `job B` which, in turn, is a prerequisite for `job C` which, finally, is a prerequisite for `job D`.
         - Manually assigned.
-Job prequisites can also be assigned manually using entries for `&i` (identifier) and `&p`, (comma separated list of identifiers of immediate prequisites).
+Job prequisites can also be assigned manually using entries for `&n` (name) and `&p`, (comma separated list of names of immediate prequisites).
 E.g., with

                 - manually assigned
-                    @j job a &i a
+                    @j job a &n a
-                    @j job b &i b &p a
+                    @j job b &n b &p a
-                    @j job c &i c &p a
+                    @j job c &n c &p a
-                    @j job d &i d &p b, c
+                    @j job d &n d &p b, c

             Here `job a` has no prequisites but is a prerequisite for both `job b` and `job c` which are both prerequisites for `job d`.
 The order in which the jobs are listed is irrelevant in this case.
     - Tasks with jobs are displayed by job using a combination of the task and job summaries with a type character indicating the status of the job.
 E.g.,